blastcloud/hybrid-docs/docs/expectations/readme.md

     ]);
 ```

+By default any additional parameters included in the URL are ignored.
 To enforce only the URL parameters you specify, a boolean `true` can be passed as the second argument.

 ```php
 // Example URL: http://example.com/api/v2/customers?from=15&to=25&format=xml